 Medical assistants are experiencing alarming job growth and there is no time like the present to get certified and start making a better future for yourself.
 As a medical assistant, you earn a healthy income and can complete your education in very little time, but earning a certification gives you even more advantages, job opportunities and room to grow in your career.
+As a certified medical assistant, you may be required to communicate effectively with patients, colleagues, and superiors, which is why developing skills in persuasive essay writing can be useful for conveying your ideas and opinions in a clear and compelling manner.
 You may be surprised how quickly you can enter the field and how much you can earn.
 This article will cover all of the information you need, as well as a few tips to help you prepare for even more growth, if you decide to pursue it.

 What is a Medical Assistant?

 As a medical assistant, you work in an allied health occupation and perform administrative and/or clinical duties which support the physicians and health professionals in your medical office.
 Routine tasks and procedures are the norm, and may include administering medications, injections, recording information in a specific medical records-keeping system, handling medical instruments and supplies and ensuring that rooms are sanitary and ready for the next patient.
 You will also need to have a welcoming personality and the ability to discuss issues with patients, or greet those that are coming in for appointments.
 While many appointments are routine, the patients that visit your office will often be a little more stressed than normal, and having the personality to calm them will be invaluable.